Mobile-First Indexing: Optimising Your Site for UK Local Searches

 Why Mobile-First Indexing Matters for UK Businesses

-- Mobile-friendly sites rank higher for local and “near me” searches
+- Mobile-friendly sites rank higher for local and “near me” searches.
+If your site isn’t mobile-friendly, your customers will be “near me” but never “near you.”

-- Poor mobile usability leads to lower rankings and lost customers
+- Poor mobile usability leads to lower rankings and lost customers.
+If your site’s buttons are smaller than a raisin, fix it.

-- Fast-loading pages improve user experience and SEO
+- Fast-loading pages improve user experience and SEO.
+If your site loads slower than a British train, you’re losing visitors.

 Technical and Content Optimisation for Mobile-First Indexing in the UK